 318 Spring Creek Rd., Rockford, IL

 Anderson Gardens is full of unique plants, beautiful streams and water features, and places to sit and enjoy the views.
 Anderson Gardens is open Monday through Friday from 9 am – 6 pm and Saturday and Sunday from 9 am – 5 pm.
-Cost is $10 per adult, $8 per kid, kids 5 and under are free.
+Cost is $12 per adult, $10 per kid, kids 5 and under are free.
+You can also stop by on September 21 and October 19, 2023 for free admission on their last donation days of the year.

 2715 S. Main St., Rockford, IL

 Klehm Arboretum is a massive arboretum filled with gardens and many beautiful trees.
 You can spend the whole day walking around.
 Klehm is open from 9 am – 4 pm every day.
-Cost is $6 per adult, $3 per kid, kid 2 and under are free.
+Cost is $10 per adult, $8 per kid, kids 3 and under are free.
+If you receive SNAP benefits such as EBT or WIC you can show your card to get into Klehm for free.
+You can also visit Klehm for free on October 6 – 8, 2023 during their Autumn at the Arboretum event.